 2.1.
 Trees.
 The Ringel-Kotzig conjecture that all trees are graceful has been the focus of many papers.
 Among the trees known to be graceful are: caterpillars [Ro1] (a caterpillar is a tree with the property that the removal of its endpoints leaves a path); trees with at most 4 end-vertices [HKR], [Zha] and [JMWG]; trees with at most 27 vertices [AlM]; trees with diameter at most 4 [HKR]; symmetrical trees (i.e., a rooted tree in which every level contains vertices of the same degree) [BS]; and olive trees [PR] (a rooted tree consisting of k branches, where the ith branch is a path of length i).
-Koh, Rogers and Tan [KRT3] gave methods for combining graceful trees to yield larger graceful trees.
+Stanton and Zarnke [SZ] and Koh, Rogers and Tan [KRT3] gave methods for combining graceful trees to yield larger graceful trees.
+Burzio and Ferrarese [BF] have shown that the graph obtained from any graceful tree by subdividing every edge is also graceful.
 Aldred and McKay [AlM] used a computer to show that all trees with at most 26 vertices are harmonious.
 That caterpillars are harmonious has been shown by Graham and Sloane [GS].
 In 1979 Bermond [Be] conjectured that lobsters are graceful (a lobster is a tree with the property that the removal of the endpoints leaves a caterpillar).
 Special cases of this conjecture have been done by Ng [N1] and by Wang, Jin, Lu and Zhang [WJLZ].
 Whether or not lobsters are harmonious seems to attracted no attention thus far.
 Chen, Lü and Yeh [CLY] define a firecracker as a graph obtained from the concatenation of stars by linking one leaf from each.
 They also define a banana tree as a graph obtained by connecting a vertex v to one leaf of each of any number of stars (v is not in any of the stars).
 They proved that firecrackers are graceful and conjecture that banana trees are graceful.
 Some bananas trees have been shown to be graceful by Bhat-Nayak and Deshmukh [BD2].
+Despite the efforts of many, the graceful tree conjecture remains open even for trees with maximum degree 3.
 More specialized results about trees are contained in [Be], [Bl], [KRT2], [LL], [C4] and [JLLLLZ].